TELSP 2026 projects

 Digitalization - an opportunity or a challenge in the context of sustainable development of enterprises

-Presentation of the digitalization process of companies' activities in the context of the idea of sustainable development
+Presentation of the process of digitalization of business activities in the context of the idea of sustainable development

 Research tasks include:

-Analysis of the opportunities and challenges, as well as the costs and benefits of the digitisation process for stakeholders
+Analysis of opportunities and challenges, as well as costs and benefits, created by the digitization process for entities

 ^ ^ ^ ^ ^